TimothyDelille/timothydelille.github.io/_content/stanford_cs329s_machine_learning_systems_design.md

 {:toc}

 ## ML in research vs production: misalignment of interests
-* objective: state-of-the-art (SOTA) at the cost of complexity
-* e.g. ensembling is popular to win competitions but increases complexity
+* objective: state-of-the-art (SOTA) at the cost of complexity: e.g. ensembling is popular to win competitions but increases complexity
 * **risks of complexity**: more error-prone to deploy, slower to serve, harder to interpret (interpretability: allows you to detect biases and debug a model)
 * benchmarks incentivize accuracy at the expense of compactness, fairness, energy efficiency, interpretability
 * research prioritizes **fast training** (high throughput), production prioritizes **fast inference** (low latency)